AndreiD/go_shortcuts/README.md

-# go_shortcuts
+# Go Shortcuts

-a collection of go utilities for you to copy paste
+## a collection of go utilities for you to copy paste

+.....
+Fell free to add your own

+### Copyright: MIT